RollsRoyceAnalyst/Us-Adidas-Sales-Analysis/README.md

 ![](executive_summary.JPG)

 # Introduction
-This project analyzes Adidas’ US sales performance in 2021 to understand the key drivers of revenue, demand, and profitability.
+This project analyzes Adidas’ US sales performance in two years to understand the key drivers of revenue, demand, and profitability.
 Using interactive Power BI dashboards, the analysis examines sales trends across products, sales channels, and geographic regions, with the goal of turning raw sales data into actionable business insights.
 The findings highlight where Adidas is performing strongly and where strategic opportunities exist to optimize growth and efficiency.
 # Problem Statement
   - Despite recording strong overall sales, Adidas faces several strategic questions that cannot be answered by topline revenue alone:
     - Which product categories are truly driving both sales volume and profitability?